Shhatrat/Loggerek-old/README.md

 # Technologies used
 - 100% Kotlin
-- Retrofit2 and OkHttp
+- Retrofit2, Signpost (for OAuth) and OkHttp
 - Realm
 - RxJava2
 - Koin (DI)
-- Material design patterns
+- Material Design patterns
+- No libs hardly based on ~~reflection~~ like EventBus!
 - Many Android stuff like Fragments, Setting Preferences, Recyclerviews, View Pagers...
-- and more...
+- ...and more

 # Usage (for developers)
 If you want build this app you have to add keys, you can genereate it here: